micheles/micheles.github.io/_posts/2014-06-08-structure-of-the-engine.md

 repositories of all and the one where most of the effort went.
-It is also the one with the most contributors. `hazardlib`, `risklib` and to a lesser extend `commonlib`, had each one major contributor, although a different one for each library, and so they exhbit some internal consistency, even if there is no strong inter-library consistency.
+It is also the one with the most contributors. `hazardlib`, `risklib` and to a lesser extend `commonlib`, had each one major contributor, although a different one for each library, and so they exhibit some internal consistency, even if there is no strong inter-library consistency.
 The engine, on the contrary, never had a major contributor or architect: historically the CTO changed quite often at the beginning of the